Travel.State.Gov > International Travel > Before You Go > Crisis Abroad: Be Ready > Non-Natural Disasters

 In the event of a missile and/or drone strike, you should:

 Contact your loved ones: Even if you are not affected by the crisis directly, your loved ones at home may want to know that you are safe.
 Consider updating your social media status to check-in as safe.

 If you need help: Contact the nearest U.S. embassy or consulate.
 Contact local authorities if you need emergency medical attention.

 Have a plan for pets in the event of a disaster.
 Please see our page on Taking a Pet Overseas for information on your options in the event of a crisis overseas.
 In the event of a crisis involving a U.S. government coordinated evacuation, we are generally not able to provide transportation assistance for your pets.
 If you decide to travel or live outside of the United States with your pet, visit the Ready.gov pets page for tips to help you plan for the care of pets and animals in a disaster.

 If You Want to Help Following a Disaster Overseas

-We strongly discourage you from traveling to the affected area to provide direct assistance; those who are not trained emergency response officials often end up requiring assistance themselves.
+We strongly discourage you from traveling to the affected area to provide direct assistance.
+Those who are not trained emergency response officials often end up requiring assistance themselves.
 Instead, please consider organizations actively providing aid.
-USAID’s Center for International Disaster Information has information on identifying organizations and ways to provide help.
+USAID’s Center for International Disaster Information has information on identifying organizations and providing help.